 Centre for Housing Policy at the University of York

-Research into the extent to which the private rented sector meets the housing needs of vulnerable tenants.
+An authoritative and seminal review into the private rented sector, as well as research into the extent to which the private rented sector meets the housing needs of tenants who are vulnerable to harm.

-Why we are funding this project
+Why we funded this project

 To enable service providers and policymakers to make effective and informed decisions about ways to deliver decent, affordable housing in the private rented sector, based on comprehensive and up-to-date information of who is living in the sector.

 More robust evidence of the solutions to address the issues of cost, quality, security and access in the private rented sector is available and used to inform policy and practice.

 The Centre for Housing Policy at the University of York carried out an independent, comprehensive and seminal review of the private rented sector in England, The Evolving Private Rented Sector: its Contribution and Potential.